Documents Shed Light On Decision To Add Census Citizenship Question

 Ross has said that he believes the cost of this last-minute change to the 2020 census would not be significant and has been factored into updated cost estimates.
 Still, Abowd projected that it would raise the price tag for the national headcount by at least $27.5 million, which he described as a "conservative estimate" given the possible need for more door-knocking and other follow-up efforts to get noncitizen households to take part in the census.

-'At the direction of Steve Bannon,' Kris Kobach spoke with Ross about a citizenship question
+"At the direction of Steve Bannon," Kris Kobach spoke with Ross about a citizenship question

 In a July 2017 email to Ross's chief of staff, Wendy Teramoto, Kansas Secretary of State Kris Kobach says Steve Bannon — the former White House strategist — directed Kobach to speak on the phone with Ross in 2017 during the early months of the Trump administration about the then lack of a citizenship question on the census.
 Kobach had once helped lead Trump's now-dissolved voter fraud commission.